 Moreover, activities of individual forms of pNPPases in brain tissue were determined in the separated pellet fraction containing mitochondria, synaptosomes and myelin, as well as in supernatant.
-The total Mg2+,K+pNPPase activity was in the pellet fraction nine-times higher (1.157 nkat/mg protein) comparing to this activity in the supernatant (0.124 nkat/mg protein) (Fig. 3).
-The major part of the total pNPPase in the pellet was formed by K+- activated pNPPase (0.911 nkat/mg protein), while this part of activity was very low in the supernatant (0.01 nkat/mg protein).
+The total Mg^{2+} , K+pNPPase activity was in the pellet fraction nine-times higher (1.157 nkat/mg protein) compared to this activity in the supernatant (0.124 nkat/mg protein) (Fig. 3).
+The major part of the total pNPPase in the pellet